jorge2412/DataLake2/Mixed Reality/HoloLens (Draft)/Session 2 - Hands On/HoloLens HOL.md

     _Enabling developer mode and remote management_

-1. Now that the Web portal is enabled, you will need to create a login for your device.
+1. Next, you need to create a login for your device.
 Connect the HoloLens to your Windows PC using a USB cable.
 Then browse to http://127.0.0.1:10080 on your PC.

 1. When presented with a setup page that asks you to request a pin, click the **Request pin** button.